mackyle/topgit/README_DOCS.rst

 	TopGit tags are created with a reflog if core.logallrefupdates is enabled (the default for non-bare repositories).
-Unfortunately Git is incapable of showing an annotated/signed tag's reflog (using git log -g) as it will first resolve the tag before checking to see if it has a reflog.
-Git can, however, show reflogs for lightweight tags (using git log -g) just fine but that's not helpful here.
+Unfortunately Git is incapable of showing an annotated/signed tag's reflog (using either ``git log -g`` or ``git reflog show``).
+Git can, however, show reflogs for lightweight tags just fine but that's not helpful here.
 	Use ``tg tag`` with the ``-g`` or ``--reflog`` option to see the reflog for an actual tag object.
 This also works on non-TopGit annotated/signed tags as well provided they have a reflog.

 	Note that the time and date shown for reflog entries by ``tg tag -g`` is the actual time and date recorded in that reflog entry itself which